Professional Development Fund

 When should I apply for reimbursement for PhD dissertation credits?

 Dissertation credits are usually given a grade of P (Pass) or S (Satisfactory) at the completion of the dissertation.
 Some universities will give an I (Incomplete) until the dissertation is completed, then the grade is changed to S or P. You must claim dissertation credits during the fiscal year in which they were completed.
 In instances where the grade is an I, the applicant must attach a statement from the Chairperson of their dissertation committee, stating that the applicant is making satisfactory progress towards the completion of the degree.

 Information on tax reporting requirements for educational assistance payments and Professional Development Fund (PDF) reimbursements made to or on behalf of employees is contained in the Financial Management Guide; Part IV, Ch.
 3, Section 100 which can be found by clicking here.

-In most cases the reimbursement for approved costs will be sent via EFT three to four weeks after your application is reviewed and your eligibility is determined.
+In most cases the reimbursement for approved costs will be included in your pay warrant via EFT three to four weeks after your application is reviewed and your eligibility is determined.

 We encourage you to take advantage of this opportunity for professional development.
 The funds are allocated by the Civil Service Commission and administered by the Office of the State Employer.